 Instead if you want to truly make money with affiliate marketing then you need to be prepared to put in work to make it happen, and you must also have patience because your first commissions might take weeks or months to begin coming through.

-The good news though is that if you are prepared to put in the work to make it happen then there are legitimate places you can get started such as Wealthy Affiliate (which is actually free to join).
+The good news though is that if you are prepared to put in the work to make it happen then there are legitimate places you can get started such as Commission Academy (which is actually free to join).

 But I do appreciate the fact that you might not be just willing to take my word for it when I say that… After all I understand that you might have been really hoping the Affiliate Advisor group was going to work for you, so instead keep on reading & I’ll show you exactly how it all works below so that you can see for yourself what’s really going on…